particle-iot/docs/src/content/getting-started/configuration/environment.md

 Each device has a snapshot, which is the combination of organization (or sandbox), product, and per-device environment variables specific to that device.

 When an update affects the snapshot for a device and the device is online, the snapshot is immediately sent to the device.
-The snapshot contains all values, not the changed values, and is limited to 16 kilobytes.
-There is some overhead for the protobuf encoding, so the actual data maximum size will be slightly smaller.
+The snapshot contains all values (not just the changed ones) and is limited to 16 kB, with the limit enforced on the JSON-encoded key–value pairs.

 When a device is comes online, a hash of its current snapshot is sent to the cloud.
 If the snapshot is not current, then the cloud sends a new snapshot to the device.